 Adrenal fatigue – why is it bad?

-Chronic adrenal stress results in increased cortisol production (stress hormone) which in turn gives us a lovely distended abdomen over time.
+Chronic adrenal stress results in increased cortisol production (stress hormone) which in turn gives a distended abdomen over time.
 The rise in blood glucose stimulates the release of insulin (another hormone), which plays a role in fat storage.

-Excess blood glucose ⇒ excess insulin ⇒ excess blood sugars are converted to visceral fat
+Excess blood glucose ⇒ excess insulin ⇒ excess blood sugars are converted to visceral fat.

 When the adrenals are in overdrive your brain is always switched on.
 This can effect your thought processes, attention span and ability to focus, leading to excessive thinking and an inability to switch off.
 When your body is constantly on the go, sleep becomes interrupted and you lose the ability to recharge your batteries, or adrenal tank so to speak.
 A vicious cycle of stress, insomnia, fidgeting and cravings can then ensue.